natinho68/SnowTricks/README.md

 https://github.com/natinho68/SnowTricks.git
 ```

-* Create a database as you want
+* Create a database named as you need

 * Install all the project dependencies with ``` composer install ```